mourjo/blog/_posts/2025-02-23-learning-in-sprints.md

 - **Modularization as a mechanism for improving flexibility and comprehensibility** from [On the criteria to be used in decomposing systems into modules](https://www.win.tue.nl/~wstomv/edu/2ip30/references/criteria_for_modularization.pdf) by DL Parnas
 - My own implementation of a [poor example](https://github.com/mourjo/soc-movies) of separation of concerns and a [good example](https://github.com/mourjo/tinfoil) of separation of concerns

+I presented a 2-hour workshop on Separation of Concerns, and here is a screenshot from the pre-workshop talk on the subject.
+It shows about how with composing simple parts with their own concerns, we can build complex products that add value to the users.

 ![Image Description](/blog/images/2025-02-23-learning-in-sprints-3.jpg)